gardener/gardenctl-v2/docs/help/gardenctl_kubeconfig.md

 ### Options

 ```
-      --access-level string           Override default kubeconfig access level for shoots/managed-seeds.
+      --access-level string           Override the default kubeconfig access level when targeting shoots or seeds.
 One of "admin", "viewer", "auto".
       --admin                         shorthand for --access-level=admin
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
       --context string                The name of the kubeconfig context to use